johannschopplich/toon/README.md

 **Token-Oriented Object Notation** is a compact, human-readable format designed for passing structured data to Large Language Models with significantly reduced token usage.

-In other words, if YAML and CSV had a baby, optimized for LLM contexts.
-TOON borrows YAML's indentation-based structure for nested objects and CSV's tabular format for uniform data rows, then optimizes both for token efficiency in LLM contexts.
+TOON excels at **uniform complex objects** – multiple fields per row, same structure across items.
+It borrows YAML's indentation-based structure for nested objects and CSV's tabular format for uniform data rows, then optimizes both for token efficiency in LLM contexts.

-> [!TIP]
-> Wrap your JSON in `encode()` before sending it to LLMs and save ~1/2 of the token cost for structured data!

 ## Why TOON?